 Rules when ill

 If you are ill, you should not only inform your employer in a timely manner.
 It is also important to check which rules apply after reporting sick.
-Sometimes the works council or employee representation has made agreements with the employer about this.
+Sometimes the works council or staff representation has made agreements with the employer about this.
 Always check this.
 If there are none, the regulations from the CLA recreation apply.
 Your employer is responsible for arranging a replacement.

 Extra benefit after two years